Eelpout Festival 2012

 He said he hadn't so I proceeded to tell him about the clamping initiation, "You take one of those depth finders and clamp it on to the little strip of meat that separates your two nostrils."
 I barely had finished telling him about it and he said, "I can do that." and clamped that green depth finder on to his nose.
 I looked on in horror.
 Then I said, "And you have to keep it on there for 10 seconds."
 Tears ran down his eyes but he kept it there for the full 10 seconds.

-After what seemed like an hour at the dentist, I heard someone say "TEN".
-Faw-kinn-ae, I checked for blood but there was none.
+After what seemed like a week at the dentist, I heard someone say "TEN".
+Faw-kinn-ae.
+I checked for blood but there was none.

-My new clamping buddy and I looked like we had been peeling onions and reading romantic English poetry for a week... but Faw-kinn-ae we did it!
+My new clamping buddy and I looked like we had been peeling onions and squirting lemon juice in our eyes... but Faw-kinn-ae we did it!
 We clamped at the Eelpout Festival.

 Thanks Camp Never Rest.